Joint-stock company: Canada

 In Canada both the federal government and the provinces have corporate statutes, and thus a corporation may be incorporated either provincially or federally.
 Many older corporations in Canada stem from Acts of Parliament passed before the introduction of general corporation law.
 The oldest corporation in Canada is the Hudson's Bay Company; though its business has always been based in Canada, its Royal Charter was issued in England by King Charles II in 1670, and became a Canadian charter by amendment in 1970 when it moved its corporate headquarters from London to Canada.
 Federally recognized corporations are regulated by the Canada Business Corporations Act.

 Chile

-The Chilean form of joint-stock company is called sociedad por acciones (often abbreviated "SpA").
+The Chilean form of joint-stock company is called Sociedad por Acciones (often abbreviated "SpA").
 They were created in 2007 by Law N° 20.190, and they are the most recent variety of societary types, as they represent a simplified form of corporation – originally conceived for venture capital companies.

+According to the Ministry of Economy's Business and Society Registry, SpAs accounted for 71.42% of new businesses in October 2023.